Witchcraft in the Philippines: Black magic

 Other malevolent powers are more direct.
 These include the ability to kill another person instantly with magic spells, the ability to cast curses or the evil eye, the ability to "abduct" a person's soul, or the ability to send evil spirits or familiar animals to possess or harm the victim.

 Some of these purportedly sorcerous powers may be explained by the use of poisons (hilo or lason) and sleight of hand.
 In most cases however, accusations of this type of black magic are often borne out of paranoia, moral panic, or mass hysteria against disliked or mistrusted members of the community, similar to the European witch-hunts.
 People accused of black magic were often subject to ostracization and in many cases, violence.
 This was especially true during the Spanish colonial period, where in one instance in the mid-19th century, a Filipino curate ordered the assassination of 57 people he suspected were sorcerers casting evil spells on his sick mother.

 Sorcerous "attacks" are most commonly treated with sumbalik (counter-spells or antidotes), which are themselves, a form of sorcery and do not usually require interaction with the spirits.
 They purportedly deflect the effects of the curse and return it to the caster.
 In extreme cases, sumbalik can kill the caster.
-Other healing rituals against sorcery do not harm the caster, but instead supposedly moves them to pity and thus revoke the curse.
+Other healing rituals for sorcery are not intended to harm the caster but are believed to evoke their compassion, prompt them to lift the curse.